-Oh, and please be mindful that marijuana remains illegal at the federal level, and has been decriminalized in some states but not others.
+Remember: Marijuana remains illegal at the federal level, and has been decriminalized in some states but not others.
+Though CBD has generally been accepted.

 Bong Appétit by the Editors of Munchies